 Which vitamins and supplements are really worth taking, and which might not give you much support as you work toward your fitness goals?

-Putting aside the sometimes bold claims found on supplement bottles, we set to survey around 1,000 individuals about their real experiences with a range of products.
-Our findings reveal which products actually produce results for individuals at various fitness levels and with different body types.
+Putting aside the sometimes bold claims found on supplement bottles, we set to survey 1,000 individuals about their real experiences with a range of products.
+Our findings reveal which products produce results for individuals at various fitness levels and with different body types.
 Additionally, we uncovered common supplement side effects, presenting a clearer picture of the potential trade-offs.
-Whether you’re beginning a new diet and fitness regimen or are looking for new products to support an established routine, you won’t want to miss what we discovered.
+Whether you’re beginning a new diet and fitness regimen or are looking for new products to support an established routine, you’ll be interested to learn what we discovered.

-Some fitness pros swear by complex combinations of vitamins and supplements (often called a “stack”), but beginners may feel most comfortable starting with a single product.
-If you’re turning a new leaf in terms of diet and exercise—a New Year’s resolution, perhaps – you’ll want to know which supplements our respondents considered most essential (to find out more about what each supplement is used for, jump down to the glossary).
+Some fitness pros swear by complex combinations of vitamins and supplements (often called a “stack”), but beginners may feel most comfortable beginning with a single product.
+If you’re turning a new leaf in terms of diet and exercise—a New Year’s resolution, perhaps?—you’ll want to know which fitness supplements our respondents considered most essential (more later on what each supplement is used for).

 Men and women were most likely to identify whey protein as an essential supplement, perhaps because it’s associated with broadly shared fitness goals, such as increasing strength and muscle size.
 Caffeine was also highly regarded by both genders.
 While many people consume it as a matter of habit each morning, the chemical found in coffee can improve workout performance as well.

 Men and women differed in their views of other supplements, however.
 Men were far more likely to view creatine as essential, for example, whereas a greater percentage of women said sleep supplements and fat burners were fundamental to their routines.